miku/rclone/backend/vault/README.md

 Indeed, `new.file` has been uploaded.

+Note: A current limitation is that an already deposited file cannot be altered
+- that is, you cannot upload a file with a existing name in Vault with different content.

 ### Download a single file

 You can download a single file from vault with the `copy` command.
-Note that the last argument needs to be the target directory, e.g. `.` for the current directory.
+Note that the last argument is the target directory, e.g. `.` for the current directory.

 ```shell
 $ rclone copy vault:/TempSpace3/a.pdf .